 Do you know how to make breadsticks?
 These easy, almost-famous breadsticks are a soft fluffy recipe you will love to make.
 Here in Southern Utah, we have a pizza place that makes some bread sticks very similar to these.
 Have you ever gone into a restaurant and thought to yourself, I wonder how they made these.
 Well, I had to know what kind of wood sticks they used to make the breadsticks twist around and not catch on fire in the oven.

 The server explained this really long complicated way they prepare their sticks in order to make their delicious breadsticks.
 I have such a short attention span I think, so I started picturing how I was going to prepare my own sticks for baking.
-I bought these sticks: Fox Run Bamboo Skewers, 12-Inch
+I bought these sticks: Bamboo Skewers, 12-Inch

 The next day I mixed up my bread dough (recipe below) and took my bamboo sticks out of the bag and started wrapping the dough around them.
 No prep, just do it!
 This is how they look twisted for the first rise.

 These are ready to bake.
-I just slathered them with melted butter, garlic, parmesan cheese, and dill weed.
+I just lathered them with melted butter, garlic, parmesan cheese, and dill weed.
 Just like having hot bread out of the oven to make a meal special.
-Having these breadsticks is a delicious addition to most any meal.
+Having these breadsticks is a delicious addition to almost any meal.
 I love them with soups, pizza, salads, and many other dinner entrees.
 If you want a different flavor just drizzle with melted butter before baking and then dip them in your homemade honey butter.
 There are so many different variations you can try.
 Be adventurous and try lots of new things, you’ll be pleased with the results.

 Breadsticks by Food Storage Moms

 - 4 teaspoons SAF instant yeast